MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-acs.md

 ## Verify ACS collector performance

-To verify ACS collector performance with Performance monitor and PowerShell.
+You can verify the ACS collector performance using Performance monitor and PowerShell.
+See the following sections for detailed information.

 ### Monitor ACS collector performance data with Performance monitor